 6) Sharing of and Access to Personal Information

-In general, personal information will not be rented, sold, or shared with any third party.
-However, as a regular course of business, it may be provided to those third parties that provide the Foundation with contracted services (such as mail houses, designers, printers).
-In cases where such transfers take place, the Foundation will ensure that the third party has comparable privacy safeguards in place.
+In general, personal information will not be rented, sold or shared with any third party.
+However, as a regular course of business it may be provided to those third parties that provide the Foundation with contracted services (such as mail houses, designers, printers).
+In cases where such transfers take place, ECF will ensure that the third party has comparable privacy safeguards in place.

 Award applicants and recipients may request access to the information on their files.
 Access will be given to all information which was provided by the applicant.
-The release of information relating to decisions made by the Foundation or its committees or panels will be at the discretion of the Foundation.
+The release of information relating to decisions made by ECF or its committees or panels will be at the discretion of the Foundation.

 7) Website and Electronic Information

-The Foundation uses password protocols, encryption software, and firewalls to ensure privacy and to protect personal and other information received online.
+ECF uses password protocols, encryption software and firewalls to ensure privacy and to protect personal and other information received online.
 Our software is routinely updated to maximize protection of such information.

-Edmonton Community Foundation is committed to protecting the privacy of those who use the website.
-This site compiles conventional log files to monitor and assess activity including traffic and visits.
-This activity does not specifically identify any individual user without prior notice to the user through use of the site.
+ECF is committed to protecting the privacy of its website users.
+The ECF website compiles conventional log files to monitor and assess activity including traffic and visits.
+This assessment does not specifically identify any individual user without prior notice to the user through use of the site.

-ECF does not disclose information about individual visits to www.ecfoundation.org.
-Neither is information given on our website given to outside companies.
-The information collected is used to improve and enhance the content and services of the website.
+ECF does not disclose personal information about individual visits towww.ecfoundation.org.
+The information collected is used to improve and enhance the content and user.

 8) Contact Information

-Questions or concerns relating to ECF’s privacy practices or the treatment of personal information should be brought to the attention of ECF’s Director of Communications.
+Questions or concerns relating to ECF’s privacy practices or the treatment of personal information should be brought to the attention of ECF’s Director of Marketing and Communications.